What Is Sequential Forwarding?

-Sequential forwarding is an included free feature with virtual numbers from Global Call Forwarding.
-After your number is activated, you can set up all of the necessary details for using sequential forwarding through the control panel after logging into your account.
+Sequential ringing is an included free feature with virtual numbers from Global Call Forwarding.
+After your number is activated, you can set up all of the necessary details for using sequential ring through the control panel after logging into your account.

 Using Sequential Forwarding from Global Call Forwarding

 When using the sequential forwarding feature from Global Call Forwarding, you have the ability to register as many as four back-up ring-to phone numbers per line, arranged in the specific sequential order you would prefer the calls to be answered in.

 All incoming calls are then directed, in sequence, to these listed ring-to numbers in the order specified, in the event your main number is not answering or happens to be tending to another call.
 Efficiency is the force behind the service; during the time the caller waits for the call to be answered, the forwarding service automatically kicks in to find an attendant.

 All the while, the caller will be encouraged to wait, as a greeting with an audio menu is heard, ensuring they remain engaged.
 This audio menu may loop a few times as the ringing process finds a person to answer the call because the sequential forwarding will run through the sequence of trying all of the numbers that have been arranged.
 In the event the system runs through all the numbers in the sequence with no answer, at that time, the call will get forwarded to voicemail and prompted to leave a message.